sigven/oncoEnrichR/articles/input.md

 genes that can be used as input to the tool.
-When the number of input genes exceeds *n = 500*, oncoEnrichR will disable selected modules (protein-protein interaction networks, co-expression retrieval, and TCGA SNV/InDel recurrence), as we have experienced challenges running them with huge input sets.
+When the number of input genes exceeds *n = 500*, oncoEnrichR will disable selected modules (protein-protein interaction networks, co-expression retrieval), as we have experienced challenges running them with huge input sets.
 When running the tool through Galaxy, the limitation with respect to the number of input genes is stricter (**`n = 200`**).
 Note also that if the number of input genes is very low (i.e. **n = 1-5**), some analysis modules are not applicable for analysis (functional enrichment, protein-protein interaction network etc).

 **IMPORTANT NOTE**: Due to its large size, the HTML report can be slow to load when generating full reports with the maximum number of genes (n